Transfer and Acceptance of Academic Credit

 In general, accepted transfer credit and coursework must be relevant to the degree or major a student plans to pursue at Athens State.
 The content and level of instruction of transfer coursework is evaluated by the appropriate transfer or faculty advisors to ensure that student competencies in the coursework are equivalent to those required by the State of Alabama general education coursework requirements, or to similar coursework offered at Athens State and required for the degree program.

-There is no statute of limitations on the age of coursework accepted by the University from regionally accredited institutions.
+There is no statute of limitations on the age of coursework accepted by the University from other accredited institutions.
 However, students should be aware that older coursework in certain disciplines (e.g., the sciences) may not be considered appropriate for fulfillment of degree or major requirements.

 In general, accepted graduate transfer credit and coursework must be relevant to the degree or major a student plans to pursue at Athens State University.
 The content and level of instruction of transfer coursework is evaluated by the appropriate transfer or faculty advisors to ensure student competencies in the coursework.